rjqian/WeeklyMeet/Source of Stock Market Data.md

 # Source of Stock Market Data
-This text lists the source stock market data I found, including historical transation records, realtime data, etc.
+This text lists the source of stock market data I found by myself, including historical transation records, realtime quotation, etc.